Kingpin's Lifestyle Guide for Berlin

 With many international companies expanding to this capital city it has become more important in the world of business.
 Professionals, families and internationals alike call it home.
 Cosmopolitan and eclectic with a rich culture, long history and its own character, welcome to Berlin!

-With Berlin being renown for being multi-cultural you will feel quickly at home and the city offers expatriates of all ages and backgrounds, many opportunities and new experiences with an executive lifestyle.
+With Berlin being renowned for being multi-cultural you will feel quickly at home and the city offers expatriates of all ages and backgrounds, many opportunities and new experiences with an executive lifestyle.
 Since the federal government moved to the capital, the top financial industry associations followed, which has allowed Berlin to become a business hotspot in Germany.

 With more parks and gardens than any other European city, an escape from the hustle and bustle of the city is only a few minutes walk away.
 The biggest and most well-known park is situated in the heart of Berlin and is called Tiergarten.
 Just a minutes stroll from the city centre, you can get lost in the beauty of this park for hours on end, or find yourself in its beer garden!

 Furthermore, the city is avid in cycling.
 No matter the weather, the bike lanes will be occupied.
 Therefore, there are substantially fewer cars in comparison to other larger cities across Europe.
 The city boasts a strong underground, train and tram system which covers the entirety of Berlin and its suburbs.
 The world renown German “Autobahn” also circles the city, for easy access to and from the centre and Berliners also enjoy the excellent bus system.

 And the best thing of all?
 One public transport ticket allows you to use any means of transit you desire.
 Everything really is on your doorstep in Berlin with their extensive public transport system.
 So much so that the system travels the equivalent distance of 8.7 times around the earth each day!
 There are two international airports on either side of the capital, making weekends away and business trips carefree and easy.